 For Luiz Felipe Scolari, a World Cup winner in 2002, life should have promised nothing but the good things that are due the elder statesman of Brazilian football.
 A place on one of the sofas of the country’s evening TV football discussion shows and an easy retirement among the wealthy seniors of middle-class Brazil who take a morning constitutional along the beach.

 Yet yesterday at a press conference in Teresopolis, Scolari was hanging on grimly, refusing to resign – at least before Saturday’s third-place play-off in Brasilia.
 It is hardly the way he will have envisaged the end, even if he always thought winning the tournament would be tough.
-A tearful David Luiz leaves the field

 Post-match, Scolari carried his burden with as much dignity and quiet fortitude as he could muster.
 He was mildly deluded about the game itself, attempting to characterise the scale of the defeat as some kind of aberration largely unrelated to his team’s performance.
 But on the bigger picture, on responsibility, on the wounding to the national pride, he struck the right tone.